We want you to feel comfortable using our website.

 - ICO - This means the UK Information Commissioner's Office which is responsible for implementing, overseeing and enforcing the Data Protection Laws.

-- Personal data - This means any information from which a living individual can be identified.
+- Personal data - This means any information from which an individual can be identified.
 This will include information such as telephone numbers, names, addresses, e-mail addresses, photographs and voice recordings.
 It will also include expressions of opinion and indications of intentions about data subjects (and their own expressions of opinion/intentions).
 It will also cover information which on its own does not identify someone but which would identify them if put together with other information which we have or are likely to have in the future.

 - Processing - This covers virtually anything anyone can do with personal data, including: